April Virtual Display #3: Earth Day

 April 22nd is Earth Day!
 This virtual display contains information about the history of Earth Day, current environmental issues, and resources about how to make environmentally-conscious changes in everyday life.

-Follow the links below to check out some ebooks, videos, articles, and other digital resources.
+Follow the titles below to check out some ebooks, videos, articles, and other digital resources.
 To access ebooks click the link next to “Get It Now At:” and sign in with your lab username and password.
 Some may have a link at the top of the page that says “Check for full text” instead.
 Non-Clark Libraries resources do not require a Clark Labs account.

 Ebooks